GitauHarrison/youtube-video-downloader/README.md

 ## Overview
 Want to download any YouTube video?
 No problem!
 Just type in the URL of the video and press the download button.

 The application allows an anonymous user to download any YouTube video.
-Instances where certain URL are not allowed include:
+Instances where certain URLs are not allowed include:
 - URL from a local machine ex. http://127.0.0.0:5000
 - Empty URL
 - URL from a non-YouTube video